jsconf/wwwtf.berlin/welcome/index.md

 When buying tickets on buses, for a single journey you can ask for a 'one-way' or 'einzelfahrschein'.
 Beware that bus drivers will tend to refuse large cash notes/bills.
 If you have a large note, try to buy from a machine, before getting on the bus.
 It might be more cost effective to buy a ticket for a few days, if you know you will be needing the ticket a lot during your stay.
 You can buy Tages (Day Cards), 3-Tage (3-day) and Wochenkarte (weekly tickets) at ticket machines using cash, and EC/Maestro cards.
 Most ticket machines do not take credit cards.

 **Don't forget to validate your ticket**
 The 'controllers' are pretty unforgiving if you get caught without a validated ticket.
 Ticket validation machines can be found near ticket machines, before the steps to the U-Bahn or inside your tram/bus.
 They are small red/yellow machines on metal poles, where you stick in the end of your ticket and stamp it.
 Tickets that need validation will have a few arrows pointing to the end that needs validating.
-Note: you can buy tickets on Trams and Buses, but NOT on U-bahns/S-bahns so make sure to have a validated ticket before you get on
+Note: you can buy tickets on Trams and Buses, but NOT on U-bahns/S-bahns so make sure to have a validated ticket before you get on.

 ## Getting around